Remod-org/Teleportication/README.md

     - `TownZoneFlags` -- The default values here prevent town decay and targeting by the heli within the town zone.
 You can remove this if desired by setting this variable to [].
 Or, edit the zone flags as you like.
 See the documentation for ZoneManager.

 #### For each of home, town, bandit, outpost, tpr, flags may be set as follows:
+    - `BlockOnCrafting`: false -- Block if player is currently crafting.
     - `BlockOnHurt`: false -- Block if player is injured (bleeding, etc.).
     - `BlockOnCold`: false -- Block if player is too cold.
     - `BlockOnHot`: false -- Block if player is too hot.